scalio/securereader/README.md

-Dev Setup
+## Dev Setup

 Follow these steps to setup your dev environment:

-Checkout securereader git repo
+1. Checkout securereader git repo

-Init and update git submodules
+2. Init and update git submodules

     git submodule update --init --recursive

-Fix support library mismatch
+3. Fix support library mismatch

-ActionBarSherlock uses an outdated version of the support library.
-We must use the same version of the library in BigBuffalo and ABS.
+    All subprojects must use the same version of the support library.

-Command Line
+    **Command Line**

         ./fix-support-library.sh
-Ignore the rm: external/CacheWord/cachewordlib/libs/guava-r09.jar: No such file or directory error

-Manually
+    **Manually**

-Copy app/libs/android-support-v4.jar to external/HoloEverywhere/contrib/ActionBarSherlock/actionbarsherlock/libs/android-support-v4.jar and to external/CacheWord/cachewordlib/libs/android-support-v4.jar
+    Copy `app/libs/android-support-v4.jar` to `external/supportlibrary/v7/appcompat/libs/android-support-v4.jar` and to `external/OnionKit/libnetcipher/libs/android-support-v4.jar`.

-Build Project
+4. Build Project

-Using Eclipse
+   **Using Eclipse**

     I recommend using a new workspace in Eclipse.
 I recommend using the root of this repo.

-Run Android SDK Manager from ADT-Eclipse and make sure that you have SDK Platform Api Level 16 installed.
+    Run *Android SDK Manager* from [ADT-Eclipse](http://developer.android.com/sdk/index.html) and make sure that you have SDK Platform Api Level 16 installed.
 If not then install those and restart the eclipse environment.

-Import into Eclipse (using the File -> Import -> Android -> "Existing Android Code Into Workspace" option) the projects in the following order.
+    Import into Eclipse (using the *File -> Import -> Android -> "Existing Android Code Into Workspace"* option) the following projects.
 Do not check "Copy projects into workspace".

-Note: The import order is crucial! (ps Order may not be crucial anymore)

         app/
- external/CacheWord/cachewordlib
- external/HoloEverywhere/contrib/ActionBarSherlock/actionbarsherlock
- external/HoloEverywhere/library
- external/OnionKit/libonionkit
+        external/OnionKit/libnetcipher
         external/securereaderlibrary
         external/bho/TibetanTextLibrary
+	external/supportlibrary/v7/appcompat

     When importing app/ double click on the value "MainActivity" and change it to "Secure Reader" under the New Project Name heading before finishing the import.

-Using command line
+   **Using command line**

         ./setup-ant.sh
         cd app/
         ant clean debug

-Troubleshooting
+### Troubleshooting

-Eclipse complains about overlapping an existing project when importing
+**Eclipse complains about overlapping an existing project when importing**

-Make sure the project isn't in your workspace, if it is delete it (right click -> delete) Close eclipse completely
+1. Make sure the project isn't in your workspace, if it is delete it (right click -> delete)
+2. Close eclipse completely
-Open the directory you're importing and delete .project, .settings/, .classpath Restart eclipse, and import the project as an existing Android project (sometimes an additional open/restart cycle is required to clear Eclipse's project cache)
+2. Open the directory you're importing and delete `.project`, `.settings/`, `.classpath`
+3. Restart eclipse, and import the project as an existing Android project

+(sometimes an additional open/restart cycle is required to clear Eclipse's project cache)

-Invalid Project Description
+**Invalid Project Description**

 This is another occurrence of the previous problem, see above.